 project.config to get the same

-Site administrators and project owners can also define their own labels.
+Site administrators and project owners can define their own labels, or customize labels inherited from parent projects.

 Just like the built-in labels, users need to be given permissions to vote on custom labels.
 Permissions can either be added by manually editing project.config when adding the labels, or, once the labels are added, permission categories for those labels will show up in the permission editor web UI.